The Endogenous Grid Method for Epstein-Zin Preferences: Algorithm

 This makes the algorithm a hybrid of \acrshort{egm} and the Howard policy iteration technique introduced by \citet{howard1960dynamic}. \acrshort{egm} provides the root-finding-free policy update, while tracking $W(\cdot)$ alongside $c(\cdot)$ ensures the value function remains consistent with the policy.
 Each iteration updates both functions, and convergence requires both to stabilize.

-\begin{remark}[Storing V instead of W] While the algorithm is derived using $W = V^{1 -\rho}$, numerical implementation benefits from storing and interpolating $V$ directly, converting to $W$ only when needed.
-When $\rho > 1$, the transformation $W = V^{1 -\rho}$ maps small values of $V$ to large values of $W$ (since the exponent is negative), making $W$ less stable for interpolation near the borrowing constraint.
-When $\rho < 1$, both are well-behaved.
-In either case, $V$ is the natural object to store.
-The algorithm below stores $(c, V)$, converts $V \to W$ for the Euler computation, and converts back after updating.
-The algorithm works for both $\rho < 1$ (\acrshort{eis} $> 1$) and $\rho > 1$ (\acrshort{eis} $< 1$): although $\theta$ changes sign at $\rho = 1$, the Euler equation and certainty equivalent formulas remain valid.\footnote{See Appendix: Robustness to $\rho > 1$ for numerical verification.}

-\end{remark}The algorithm proceeds as follows: Fix a grid of end-of-period asset values $\{a_j\}_{j=1}^J$ and an exogenous grid of cash-on-hand values $\{m_i\}_{i=1}^I$.
-Initialize with a policy such as $c^{(0)}(m, z) = m$ and a monotonically increasing, concave $V^{(0)}$ (e.g., $V^{(0)} = c^{(0)}$); the iteration will converge to the fixed point.
+The algorithm proceeds as follows.
+Fix a grid of end-of-period asset values $\{a_j\}_{j=1}^J$ with $a_1 = 0$ and an exogenous grid of cash-on-hand values $\{m_i\}_{i=1}^I$.
+Initialize with a policy such as $c^{(0)}(m, z) = m$ and a monotonically increasing, concave $V^{(0)}$ (e.g., $V^{(0)} = c^{(0)}$); in practice the iteration converges to a fixed point from such initializations.
 For finite-horizon problems, the terminal condition is $c(m, z) = m$; for infinite-horizon, iterate until convergence.

-The algorithm requires no root-finding: each iteration involves only interpolation, expectation computation, and closed-form inversions.
-In contrast, time iteration methods must solve a non-linear system at each grid point; here, the Euler inversion yields consumption directly.
-The cost per iteration is comparable to standard \acrshort{egm}; the only addition is tracking the value function alongside consumption.
-Convergence is monitored via $\|c^{(n)} - c^{(n -1)}\|$; since $V$ is uniquely determined by $c$ through the Bellman equation, policy convergence implies value convergence.
+Each iteration involves only interpolation, expectation, and the closed-form inversion in Proposition~\ref{prop-euler}.
+The cost is comparable to standard \acrshort{egm}; the only addition is tracking the value function alongside consumption.
+Convergence is monitored via $\|c^{(n)} - c^{(n -1)}\|$, the standard \acrshort{egm} stopping rule.
+Monitoring consumption alone suffices: once the policy stops changing, the value update reduces to the utility recursion for the consumption process the policy induces, which converges under the finite-value condition of the~model~section \citep{borovickastachurski2020}, so $W$ stabilizes once $c$ has.
+The accuracy of the resulting policy and value functions is verified directly through the Euler-error diagnostics in the~benchmark~section.

-To handle the borrowing constraint, we augment the endogenous grid with the point $(m, c) = (0, 0)$ to anchor interpolation.
-For typical calibrations, the resulting grid is monotonic and interpolation proceeds directly.
+The borrowing constraint is handled by augmenting the endogenous grid with the point $(m, c) = (0, 0)$ to anchor interpolation; because $a_1 = 0$, the first endogenous point satisfies $m_1 = c_1$, so linear interpolation between $(0, 0)$ and $(m_1, c_1)$ reproduces $c = m$ exactly below $m_1$, and $\mu(0, z)$ is a grid value rather than an extrapolation.
+For typical calibrations the resulting grid is monotonic and interpolation proceeds directly.
 If non-monotonicity occurs (i.e., $m_j > m_{j+1}$ for some $j$ despite $a_j < a_{j+1}$), construct the consumption function via the upper envelope following \citet{iskhakov2017endogenous}.
 In the constrained region where $a = 0$ binds, $c(m, z) = m$ and $W(m, z) = (1 -\beta) m^{1 -\rho} + \beta \mu(0, z)$.